-Banjo Paterson Australian Poetry Festival 16-26 February 2017
+Banjo Paterson Australian Poetry Festival

-ABOUT BANJO PATERSON AUSTRALIAN POETRY FESTIVAL
+ABOUT THE BANJO PATERSON AUSTRALIAN POETRY FESTIVAL

 Orange and its surrounding region celebrate the Banjo Paterson Australian Poetry Festival in February every year.
 Andrew Barton (Banjo) Paterson was born at ‘Narrambla’ Orange on 17 February 1864.
 Banjo is an Australian legend.
 He lived in Yeoval until he was about 7.
 This festival highlights not only Banjo Paterson but is an opportunity to celebrate all Australian Poetry and Poets in general.

 Individual performances of original poetry open to students, novices and experienced poets.
 Beaut family entertainment.
 Great prize money.
 Run by Rotary Club of Orange.

 2. Novice Recital – for individual contestants who have not won first prize in a poetry recital competition

 3. Novice Reading – for individual contestants who wish to read their poem

 4. High School students – for individual contestants who are attending high school in 2019

 5. Primary School students – for individual contestants who are attending primary school in 2019

 Class 1 Open: first prize $600; second prize $300; third prize $100